mtov/engsoftmoderna/en/chapter2.md

 Approximately 65% of the respondents found pair programming beneficial.
-When asked about the advantages, reduced bugs (62%), better code quality (45%), knowledge spread (40%), and peer learning opportunities (40%) received most votes.
+When asked about the advantages, reduced bugs (62%), better code quality (45%), knowledge spread (40%), and peer learning opportunities (40%) received the most votes.
 However, 75% regarded the associated cost as a significant disadvantage.
 Lastly, the majority (38%) preferred pairing with a colleague having complementary skills to compensate for their weaknesses.